A Handy Guide To Dealing With Moisture In Your Indianapolis Home

 What’s So Bad About A Little Moisture?

 You might be asking yourself that by now, what with all the talk of how moisture can result from so many different activities and factors.
 Well, the problem is that water gradually builds up, often without us noticing it.
 The vapor in the air leads to droplets forming on walls and floors, which can lead to mold, mildew, and, in extreme cases, structural damage.
-Not only does moisture buildup result in problems directly, but it’s also a huge attractant for pest populations, which rely on moisture traces to survive.
+Not only does moisture buildup result in problems directly, but it’s also a huge attractant for local pest populations, which rely on moisture traces to survive.